DasariMahendra/Java-OOPs-Projects/LibraryMangementSystem/README.md

-# 📚 Library Management System
+# 📚 Library Management System - Java Console Application

 The **Library Management System** is a Java-based console application designed to manage book inventories and student borrowing records in a library.
 It allows librarians to add and manage books, register students, and track issued and returned books efficiently.